Marketing

 Start off by wishing your users a Happy New Year, and use this month to offer special deals on products or services that might come in handy when they start working on those New Year’s resolutions.

-Other special dates in January include the traditional Winter Sales in European countries, Blue Monday, and the Chinese New Year, so think about what you can do to make your users’ days a bit warmer!
+Other special dates in January include the traditional Winter Sales in European countries and Blue Monday, so think about what you can do to make your users’ days a bit warmer!

 The excitement of the new year might be gone for some, but February has its own share of special dates for marketers to celebrate!